StackVista/stackstate-docs/setup/agent/openshift.md

 ### Log files

-TODO
+Logs for the Agent can be found in the `agent` pod, where the StackState Agent is running.

 ### Set log level

 By default, the log level of the Agent is set to `INFO`.
 To assist in troubleshooting, the Agent log level can be set to `DEBUG`.
 This will enable verbose logging and all errors encountered will be reported in the Agent log files.

 To set the log level to `DEBUG` for an Agent running on OpenShift, set `'agent.logLevel'='debug'` in the helm command when deploying the Agent.
+To also include the topology/telemetry payloads sent to StackState in the Agent log, set `--set-string 'global.extraEnv.open.STS_LOG_PAYLOADS'='true'`.

 For example:

 ```bash
 helm upgrade --install \